Maris’ Hometown Reacts to HR No. 62

 ``I think maybe now he’ll get his due and get elected to the Hall of Fame,″ he said.

-Isabelle Weaver, who knows the Maris family well, was happy to see McGwire go over and hug them.
+Isabelle Weaver, who knows the Maris family well, was happy to see McGwire go over and hug the Maris family after the home run.

 ``Didn’t he do that right?″ Weaver said. ``That’s great.″